 The carburetor mixes the correct proportion of air and fuel required for your Ryobi string trimmer to run.
 The passageways can become clogged and the small components can fail to function correctly.

-Before replacing a carburetor, I recommend comparing the cost of the carburetor and labor expense to the cost of a new Ryobi string trimmmer.
-Depending on the model, cost and the age of your string trimmer, you may be better off purchasing a new one.
+Before replacing a carburetor, I recommend comparing the cost of the carburetor and labor expense to the cost of a new Ryobi string trimmer.
+Depending on the model, cost, and age of your string trimmer, you may be better off purchasing a new one.

 Plugged Spark Arrestor Causes a Ryobi String Trimmer to Start Then Die

 There is a small metal screen that keeps hot exhaust material from shooting out of the string trimmer and causing injury or starting a fire.
 This small screen will become plugged with a carbon buildup that will affect how the engine runs.

 Disconnect the spark plug wire.
 On most Ryobi models, you will remove the engine cover and the engine exhaust cover to access the spark arrestor screen.
 Carefully remove the spark arrestor screen and inspect it for damage.

 If it is in overall good condition, clean it with a wire brush and reinstall it.
 However, if it is damaged or has a hole in it, you must replace it with a new spark arrestor screen.

 Contact your local Ryobi service center if you are having trouble locating the spark arrestor screen or if you are continuing to experience problems with your Ryobi string trimmer.